Coolis1362/TS-UNIX-ALL-VERSIONS/README.md

 ts-unix --start
 ```

-# If You Wan tTo Uninstall The Package, Run The Following Command:
+# If You Want To Uninstall The Package, Run The Following Command:

 ```text
 sudo dpkg -r ts-unix